Bivariate Distribution Regression with Application to Insurance Data: Model and Estimation

 \subsection{Estimation}

 Suppose that the data consist of a random sample $\{(X_{i}, Y_{i}, Z_{i})\}_{i=1}^{n}$ from the distribution of $(X, Y, Z)$ with the sample size of $n$.
 We can consider (\ref{eq:yz}) as models that account for the probability of the events $\{Y \le y\}$ and $\{Z \le z\}$ conditional on the covariates.
-Thus, we can estimate the models as binary choice models for the outcomes $\1\{Y \le y\}$ and $\1\{Z \le z\}$ under the maximum likelihood framework, where $\1\{\cdot\}$ is the indicator function.
+Thus, we can estimate the models as binary choice models for the outcomes $\1\{Y \le y\}$ and $\1\{Z \le z\}$ under the maximum likelihood framework.
 More specifically, the estimators are defined as the maximizers of the log-likelihood functions,

 where

 Using the maximum likelihood estimators, we can estimate the conditional distributions,

 for any $(x, y, z) \in \mathcal{X}{\times}\mathcal{Y}{\times}\mathcal{Z}$.